Fed signals more aggressive steps to fight inflation

 AP Economics Writer

-WASHINGTON (AP) — Federal Reserve officials are signaling that they will take a more aggressive approach to fighting high inflation in the coming months — actions that will make borrowing sharply more expensive for consumers and businesses and heighten risks to the economy.
+WASHINGTON (AP) — Federal Reserve officials are signaling that they will take an aggressive approach to fighting high inflation in the coming months — actions that will make borrowing sharply more expensive for consumers and businesses and heighten risks to the economy.

+In minutes from their policy meeting three weeks ago released Wednesday, Fed officials said that half-point interest rate hikes, rather than traditional quarter-point increase, “could be appropriate” multiple times this year.

 The plan to quickly draw down their bond holdings marks the latest move by Fed officials to accelerate their inflation-fighting efforts.
-Prices are rising at the fastest pace in four decades, and the officials in recent speeches have expressed increasing concern about getting inflation under control.
+Prices are surging at the fastest pace in four decades, and officials in recent speeches have expressed increasing concern about getting inflation under control.

-Financial markets now expect much steeper hikes this year than Fed officials had signaled as recently as their meeting in mid-March.

-Many economists have said they worry that the Fed has waited too long to begin raising rates and that the policymakers might end up responding so aggressively as to trigger a recession.
+Many economists have said they worry that the Fed has waited too long to start raising rates and could be forced to respond so aggressively as to trigger a recession.
+Indeed, economists at Deutsche Bank predict that the economy will tumble into a recession late next year, noting that the Fed, “finding itself now well behind the curve, has given clear signals that it is shifting to a more aggressive tightening mode.”

+The stock market sold off when the minutes were released Wednesday but later recovered most of its losses.
+Still, the S&P 500 was down nearly 0.8% in afternoon trading after a sharp drop on Tuesday.

+Financial markets now expect much steeper rate hikes this year than Fed officials had signaled as recently as their meeting in mid-March.
+Just three weeks ago, the policymakers projected that the Fed’s benchmark rate would remain below 2% by the end of this year and 2.8% at the end of 2023, up from its current level below 0.5%.

+But Wall Street now forecasts that the Fed’s rate will reach 2.6% by year’s end, with further rate hikes next year.
+That would require three half-point increases this year.

 Chair Jerome Powell opened the door two weeks ago to increasing rates by as much as a half-point at upcoming meetings, rather than by a traditional quarter-point.
 The Fed hasn’t carried out any half-point rate increases since 2000.
-Lael Brainard, a key member of the Fed’s Board of Governors, and other officials have also made clear that such sharp increases are possible.
+Lael Brainard, a key member of the Fed’s Board of Governors, and other officials have also made clear that they envision such sharp increases.
 Most economists now expect the Fed to raise rates by a half-point at both its May and June meetings.

 In a speech Tuesday, Brainard underscored the Fed’s increasing aggressiveness by saying that the central bank’s bond holdings will “shrink considerably more rapidly” over “a much shorter period” than the last time the Fed reduced its balance sheet, from 2017-2019.
 At that time, the balance sheet was about $4.5 trillion.
 Now, it’s twice as large.

-The Fed bought trillions of dollars of Treasurys and mortgage-backed securities after the pandemic hammered the economy, with the goal of lowering longer-term borrowing rates.
+After the pandemic hammered the economy two years ago, the Fed bought trillions in Treasury and mortgage bonds, with the goal of lowering longer-term borrowing rates.
 It also cut its short-term benchmark rate to near zero.
-Last month, it increased that rate to a range between 0.25% and 0.5%, its first increase in three years.

-As a sign of how fast the Fed is reversing its policy, the last time the Fed purchased bonds, there was a three-year gap between when it stopped its purchases, in 2014, and when it began reducing the balance sheet, in 2017.
-Now that shift is likely to happen in as few as three months, economists say.
+As a sign of how fast the Fed is reversing course, the last time the Fed bought bonds, there was a three-year gap between when it stopped its purchases, in 2014, and when it began reducing the balance sheet, in 2017.
+Now, that shift is likely to happen in as few as three months.

 Brainard’s remarks caused a sharp rise in the interest rate on the 10-year Treasury note, a key rate that influences mortgage rates, business loans and other borrowing costs.
 On Wednesday, that rate reached 2.6%, up from 2.3% just a week earlier, a sharp increase for that rate.
 A month ago, it was just 1.7%.